fobos123deimos/fast-wave/README.md

 ## 📜 License

-This project is available under the MIT License.
+This project is available under the BSD 3-Clause License.
 See the LICENSE file for more details.

 ## 📬 Contact

-If you have any questions or want to reach out to the team, please send me an email at .
+If you have any questions or want to reach out to the team, please send me an email at [matheusgomescord@gmail.com](matheusgomescord@gmail.com)
+.

 ---